“The nation that destroys its soil destroys itself”FDR

 We worked together and processed a 10-bag lot of Castillo using a protocol we developed together, and I paid a premium, hoping that this technological fix would find a way around the quality issue the cultivar seemed to present, offer some extra money to help offset the costs of renovating that sector of the farm and preserve his volumes and rust resistance along the way.

-We were able to raise the cup score against a reference lot from 84.5 to 86.5, so when he renovated that part of his farm and replaced all of the Castillo, we decided to replicate the process at his neighbor’s farm, which sat at a slightly lower altitude on the farm.
+We were able to raise the cup score against a reference lot from 84.5 to 86.5, so when he renovated that part of his farm and replaced all of the Castillo, we decided to replicate the process at his neighbor’s farm, which sat at a slightly lower altitude.
 The neighbor’s Castillo cupped about the same, and while the agronomists were happy we again wondered if there was something more we could do to improve this devilish cultivar.

 [George Howell tasted this lot of the neighbor’s coffee in 2019 at a seminar at SCA in Boston and gave it an 88]